AvikNayak22/watchmyweb/README.md

-# Website Monitoring App
+# watchmyweb
-Website Monitoring App is a tool that periodically checks the status of websites and notifies users via email if their websites go down.
+watchmyweb is a tool that periodically checks the status of websites and notifies users via email if their websites go down.

 ## Features
 - **User Authentication:** Signup and login functionality with JWT-based authentication.